UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/series.md

-#### Solving the series of arithmetic progessions
+#### Solving the series of arithmetic progressions

-Series of arithmetic progessions can be solved (i.e. reduced to a number).
+Series of arithmetic progressions can be solved (i.e. reduced to a number).
 The series (or the sum) $S_n$ of an arithmetic progression with recurrence relation $u_i=a+(i-1)d$ is:
 ```{math}
 :label: seriessol